kcarnold/cs344/content/units/05learning/qa.md

 Not necessarily, especially with *stochastic* gradient descent and techniques like Dropout: there will always be some noise in the gradient.
 The parameters end up dancing around an area where loss is low.

+### Does a trained classifier use average images?

+Chapter 4 started by giving an example by averaging the pixel values of the 3's and 7's to make simple prototype images.
+But a trained image classifier will do something much more effective than that: it computes abstract vectorized representations of images where images that are in the same class *are* nearby each other.
+The final linear+softmax layer still just picks the class that has the prototype image vector that's closest to the current image.
+Those prototype image-vectors may happen to be near a weighted average of the images in that class, but there's no guarantee that that will happen (or that it produces the optimal classification).

 ### Why use MSE when it's so sensitive to outliers?

 If we have to guess a single number for everything, the *mean* is the value that minimizes the MSE.
 So this question comes down to: why ever use the mean instead of the median?